FireFrozen/bazar_api/README.md

 # **Documentation of bazar_api**
 This project is useful to management of a bazaar's sales with a system of descount of the product's stock when a sales is generated.

-Requires a DataBase MySQL called "bazar_db" with port 3306 for Local Run
+Requires a DataBase MySQ, in this case called "bazar_db" with port 3306 for Local Run

 Change variables in "bazar_api/src/main/resources/application.properties"